Master’s Degree in Cybersecurity

 3 Credits

 This course encompasses security flaws, memory management, memory protection mechanisms, user and system space, local and remote exploits, basic alterations, memory exploits, shellcodes, and privilege levels.
 It also covers integer, buffer, and heap overflows, code injection, and executable protection.
-Additionally, students will study key recommendations for software development and analytical techniques, along with malware redesign and how it can be applied to malware analysis to understand malicious code.
+Additionally, you will study key recommendations for software development and analytical techniques, along with malware redesign and how it can be applied to malware analysis to understand malicious code.

 Applied Cryptography